Emamatcyber90/frederic-hemberger.de/src/articles/2017-02-16-manage-kubernetes-secrets-with-sops.md

 lang: en
 deck: Kubernetes
 title: Manage Kubernetes secrets with SOPS
 intro: >
     Secrets in Kubernetes are strings encoded in Base64, to avoid having to escape special characters in YAML files, but Base64 is by no means a way to store them securely.
-While there are tools like [Hashicorp's Vault](https://www.vaultproject.io/) to encrypt and decrypt secrets, they have a steep learning curve for beginners and can lead to unnecessary complexity, especially in the beginning of a project.
-An easy alternative to get started can be Mozilla's CLI tool »SOPS«.
+While there are tools like [Hashicorp’s Vault](https://www.vaultproject.io/) to encrypt and decrypt secrets, they have a steep learning curve for beginners and can lead to unnecessary complexity, especially in the beginning of a project.
+An easy alternative to get started can be Mozilla’s CLI tool »SOPS«.
 date: 2017-02-16
 ---